cmbuckley/cv/cv.md

 * Project planning with stakeholders to define project scope
 * End-to-end accountability for projects from design to launch
 * Participation & leadership of daily stand-ups, planning meetings & sprint retrospectives
-* Contribution to evolution of agile delivery process
 * Active involvement with evolution of CI & code analysis tools
 * Design authority & development of standards for RESTful Web services
-* Contribution to business roadmap advising on new technologies for cost-efficient solutions
 * Involvement with team recruitment process (interviewing / technical tests)

 ### Vebra Solutions: 2007--2009